zimuliu/WealthSimpleCSV2QIF/README.md

 monthly-statement-transactions-CD9876543USD-2025-06-30.csv → Account ID: CD9876543USD
 ```

-**Important Multi-Currency Note**: The tool automatically processes both USD and CAD transactions from each account.
-You only need to configure the base account name in your `accounts.yml`:
+**Important Multi-Currency Note**: You need to configure each currency variant separately in your `accounts.yml`:

-- Configure: `AB1234567CAD` (base account name from CSV filename)
-- Tool automatically creates: `AB1234567CAD-USD` and `AB1234567CAD-CAD` internally for processing
+- Configure: `AB1234567CAD-CAD` and `AB1234567CAD-USD` (with currency suffixes)
-- Output files: `My-TFSA-USD.qif` and `My-TFSA-CAD.qif` (nickname + currency suffix)
+- Output files: `My-TFSA-CAD.qif` and `My-TFSA-USD.qif` (using configured nicknames)

 **Important for Checking Accounts:** Checking (cash) accounts only process transactions matching the account's currency suffix.
 For example:
-- `CD9876543USD` (Checking) → Only processes USD transactions → `My-US-Saving-USD.qif`
+- `CD9876543USD-USD` (Checking) → Only processes USD transactions → `My-US-Saving.qif`
-- `EF5555555CAD` (Checking) → Only processes CAD transactions → `My-Chequeing-CAD.qif`
+- `EF5555555CAD-CAD` (Checking) → Only processes CAD transactions → `My-Chequeing.qif`
-- Investment accounts process both currencies regardless of account suffix
+- Investment accounts can process both currencies if configured for both

 This allows proper separation of currencies into different QIF files for accurate accounting.